How to spend one glorious day in Barcelona

 Park Güell

-There’s no better place to begin your Barcelona one-day tour than at Park Güell before working your way to the centre of the city.
+There’s no better place to begin your Barcelona 1 day itinerary than at Park Güell before working your way to the centre of the city.
+This visually unique park showcases a Dr. Seuss-like fantasy, with its kaleidoscope of vibrant colors, fascinating structures, and winding pathways, drawing crowds of curious tourists throughout the day.

 The iconic park is home to eccentric architectural buildings which combine colourful ceramics and unique curvatures.
 Most of the park is free to visit but purchasing a ticket beforehand will ensure that you enjoy the full experience.